OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/FileIO.rst

         this.color = color;
     }

-Now, the field ``color`` is on the left side of the equals sign and the parameter ``color`` is on the right.
+Now, the field ``color`` is on the left side of the assignment operator and the parameter ``color`` is on the right.
 So, if we ran ``setColor("Green");`` the field ``color`` would be changed from "Black" to "Green".